 If you are a 90’s baby, like me, then playing on your Nintendo will be one of your happiest childhood memories.
 Remember when our world used to revolve around Mario and saving the princess or completing the next level in Shadow Man without getting killed or the batteries running out.
 Remember the tones of tan ta tan ta as your warrior would beat the opponent.
 Surprisingly, it is not only the games that you are likely to remember once you’re down the memory lane but also the songs that used to be played and associated with these games.
+The catchy music and the epic themes have been holding their extreme popularity through decades and decades.
+Some would call them retro, old-school, and classic games, but since some versions of them can be found even in the newest mobile casinos, there is a solid proof that they are still in high demand.
 Below is a list of the ten most famous Nintendo and Gamecube Mp3s which are likely to ring a bell.

 1. The number one on this is the famous staff roll from none other than Super Mario 64.

 Composed by Koni Kondo, this mp3 song is famous for its associated game.

 2. The second on the list is Nintendo 64 which is by the famous rapper Soulja Boy.
 This song became an immediate hit because of its fast-paced music and rhythm.

 3. The third on the list is the full super Mario 64 0ST which is approximately 50 minutes long and takes you down the days of playing Mario and jumping over those porcupines.

 4 & 5.Power Star from Super Mario 64 ranges fourth followed by Dire dire rock also from Mario 64.